danielq1985/si_expansion_public/README.md

 The company I work with has been dominating the sprinkler service industry in Colorado Springs for the last 10 years.
 The 5-year plan is to expand to another location in a simalar market.
 With Colorado having 511 zip codes the question is, "Where do we go next?"

 ### Analysis Overview
-- What is the performance distribution
+- How is performance distributed accross zip codes?
-  - Where are our current top performing locations?
+- Where are our top performers?
 - Who are our top performers?
 - Finding our matching locations
 - Presenting our findings